 ■ Recommended video for Togari Onsen Ski Resort

-IIZUNA RESORT is located close to Nagano city, so you can drop in whenever you want to ski.
+just a short distance from Nagano city center, so you can drop by whenever you want to ski.

-Iizuna Resort offers a variety of courses that can be enjoyed by beginners and advanced skiers alike, including a 2,500m long course with plenty of variation, ungroomed courses, and mogul runs.
+Iizuna Resort boasts a variety of courses to suit all skill levels, from beginners to advanced skiers, including a 2,500m long course with varied terrain, ungroomed slopes, and mogul runs.

-And yet, it's easily accessible, just a 25-minute drive from Nagano city.
-It's a very convenient and nearby ski resort that's easy to drop in to whenever you feel like skiing.
-If the weather's nice, you can enjoy night riding while taking in the night view of Nagano city.
+Despite this, it's conveniently located just a 25-minute drive from Nagano city center.
+It's a very accessible and convenient ski resort, perfect for a quick stop whenever you feel like skiing.
+If the weather is good, you can enjoy night riding while taking in the night view of Nagano city.

 1,500m